-- Donors to TAF's disease programs shall not be permitted to influence the identification of any disease program, and TAF shall not solicit suggestions from any Donor regarding the identification, delineation, or modification of any disease programs. - Disease programs shall not be defined by reference to specific symptoms, severity of symptoms, or the method of administration of drugs.
-TAF conducts an independent assessment and uses a pharmacist and Medical Advisory Board to determine disease state definitions and covered drugs. - Any additional disease programs will be defined by TAF's Board based on such independent assessment of whether a new disease program arrangement would serve patient needs. - Disease programs shall not be defined by reference to the stages of a particular disease, the type of drug treatment, and any other ways of narrowing the definition of widely recognized disease states.
-Excepted from this prohibition are disease programs for metastatic stages of cancer, as approved by the 2016 OIG Notice of Modification of Advisory Option No. 10-07. - Disease programs shall not be defined such to limit assistance to high-cost or specialty drugs.
-Disease programs will make assistance available for all prescription medications, including generic or bioequivalent drugs approved by the FDA for treatment of the disease state(s) covered by the disease program. - In the event that a disease program is defined by reference to multiple disease states, Donors may earmark their donations to any disease program, but TAF will not permit Donors to earmark donations for any specific drug or disease state within a given disease program. - Disease programs shall not be defined in a manner that intentionally results in the coverage of medications exclusively or primarily manufactured or distributed by Donors. - Disease programs shall not be defined such that assistance is limited to a subset of available products, rather than all products approved by the FDA for treatment of the disease state(s) covered by the disease program or reimbursed by relevant federal healthcare programs when prescribed for the treatment of the disease state(s).
-For example, disease programs will not be limited to covering patients' cost-sharing obligations related to only expensive or specialty drugs.
-Disease programs shall include coverage of all prescription medication, including generic or bioequivalent drugs, approved by the FDA for treatment of the disease state covered by the disease program. - > TAF shall not maintain any disease program that provides copayment assistance for only one drug, or only the drugs made or marketed by one pharmaceutical manufacturer or its affiliates.
+- Donors to TAF's disease programs cannot influence the identification of any disease program, and TAF cannot solicit suggestions from any Donor regarding the identification, delineation, or modification of any disease programs. - Disease programs cannot be defined by reference to specific symptoms, severity of symptoms, or the method of treatment administration.
+TAF conducts an independent assessment and uses a pharmacist and Medical Advisory Board to determine disease state definitions and covered treatment. - TAF's Board will define additional disease programs after an independent assessment of patient needs. - Disease programs cannot be defined by reference to the stages of a particular disease, the type of treatment, and any other ways of narrowing the definition of widely recognized disease states.
+Excepted from this prohibition are disease programs for metastatic stages of cancer, as approved by the 2016 OIG Notice of Modification of Advisory Option No. 10-07. - Disease programs cannot limit assistance to high-cost or specialty drugs.
+Disease programs must provide assistance for all FDA-approved treatment intended to treat the disease states covered by the disease program, including generic or bioequivalent medications. - If a disease program is defined by reference to multiple disease states, Donors may earmark their donations to any disease program, but TAF will not allow Donors to earmark donations for any specific treatment or disease state within a given disease program. - Disease programs cannot be defined in a manner that intentionally results in the coverage of medications exclusively or primarily manufactured or distributed by Donors. - Disease programs cannot limit assistance to a subset of available products, rather than all products approved by the FDA for treatment of the disease state(s) covered by the disease program or reimbursed by relevant federal healthcare programs when prescribed for the treatment of the disease state(s). - For example, disease programs will not be limited to covering patients' cost-sharing obligations related to only expensive or specialty drugs.
+Disease programs must provide assistance for all FDA-approved prescription medication intended to treat the disease states covered by the disease program, including generic or bioequivalent drugs. - > TAF cannot maintain any disease program that provides copayment assistance for only one drug, or only the drugs made or marketed by one pharmaceutical manufacturer or its affiliates. - With respect to disease programs for a disease for which the FDA has approved only one drug or only the drugs made or marketed by one manufacturer or its affiliates, TAF will provide support for other medical needs of the patient in addition to cost-sharing support for the FDA-approved treatment of the disease.
+These include all prescription medications for an FDA-approved indication related to managing the disease, including, but not limited to, prescription medications to treat symptoms of the disease and side effects of treatment.

-- With respect to disease programs for a disease for which the FDA has approved only one drug or only the drugs made or marketed by one manufacturer or its affiliates, TAF will provide support for other medical needs of the patient in addition to cost-sharing support for the FDA-approved treatment of the disease.
-These include all prescription medications for an FDA-approved indication related to managing the disease, including, but not limited to, prescription medications to treat symptoms of the disease and side effects of treatments. - TAF may provide forms of assistance in addition to co-payment, premium assistance, or other cost-sharing assistance associated with the medications the patient receives to treat the disease state.
-Examples include cost-sharing assistance for related physician office visits, home visits, medical devices, and other tests, as well as incidental expenses related to receiving such treatment such as childcare, travel/transportation, lodging, and meals.
-Such assistance will be awarded by TAF upon the request of the eligible patient, on a case-by-case basis.
+TAF may provide forms of assistance in addition to co-payment, premium assistance, or other cost-sharing assistance associated with the medications the patient receives to treat the disease state.
+Examples include cost-sharing assistance for related physician office visits, home visits, medical devices, and other tests, as well as incidental expenses related to receiving treatment such as childcare, travel/transportation, lodging, and meals.
+Such assistance will be awarded by TAF, upon the request of the eligible patient, on a case-by-case basis.